AaronLearnsCode94/Group-A-Project-2/README.md

 4. Creat and Run Model 3  19/4

 5. Compare findings with the graphs and predicte vs actual outcome of strategies  19/4

 6. Present it to make a case of the optimal strategy using our findings 19/4

-7. Post Martem our project flaws and problems etc. 19/4
+7. Post Mortem our project flaws and problems etc. 19/4